PMunch/futhark/README.md

 ### Opaque type functionality
-If a type is not fully declared in your C headers but is still required for your project Futhark will generate a `type SomeType {.incompleteStruct.} = object` dummy type for it.
+If a type is not fully declared in your C headers but is still required for your project Futhark will generate a `type SomeType = object` dummy type for it.
 Since most C libraries will pass things by pointer this makes sure that a `ptr SomeType` can exist and be passed around without having to know anything about `SomeType`.
 Disabling this feature will remove these definitions